 To act in your lower back recovery now, start by moving and making a plan.

 Active vs. Passive Therapy – Did I Say We Had to Move?

 I like massages, vibration guns, heat, mobilizations, adjustments, and dry needling just as much as the next person.
-We call this passive care in regards to that the treatment is done to you.
+We call this type of treatment passive care.

-When we have you do things yourself, we call this active care and a lot of research actually shows you recover faster when this is part of the plan.
+When you do prescribed activities to yourself, we call this active care.
+A lot of research actually shows you recover faster when this is part of the plan.
 The adage “If you give a man a fish, you feed him for a day.
 If you teach a man to fish, you feed him for a lifetime” takes full shape here.

-When working at the Modern Movement Clinic, you have options.
+When working at Modern Movement Clinic, you have options.
 Sometimes we need to manage the acute pain while also knowing that movement is medicine, so why not have both?
-Exercise and movement yields the best long-term results and you guessed it, gives you control.
+Exercise and movement yield the best long-term results and gives you control over the process.

-Should I Be Stretching My Low Back Pain Away? – What If I Said No?
+Should I Be Stretching My Lower Back Pain Away? – What If I Said No?

 We’ve carried a lot of ideas with us through the decades.
-As more research comes to light, we actually have found that stretching out the low back can potentially inhibit progress.
+As more research comes to light, we have found that stretching out the lower back can potentially inhibit progress.